wilsonmar/wilsonmar.github.io/_posts/2020-02-28-git-signing.md

 echo $GPGKeyID
    </pre>

-1. To set your GPG signing key in Git, substitute the GPG key ID you'd like to use with the value of $GPGKeyID:
+1. To set your GPG signing key in Git, construct a command by substituting the GPG key ID you'd like to use with the value of $GPGKeyID:

    <pre><strong>git config --global user.signingkey 62C414BA89BFBE52  #</strong></pre>

    No response is expected from the command.

+1. Skip to <a href="#CopyPasteGitHub">section "Copy Paste GitHub" (below)</a>.

    <a name="EditGPG"></a>